cmang/emojam/README.md

 * A Linux or Unix-like system

 # Usage
+The easiest way to get an emoji from one program to another is to drag and drop it.
+You can also right-click the emoji and click "Copy" to copy it to the clipboard.
+You can also click on it to have it print to standard output, or to add to the "Output:" field, where it can be copied to the clipboard or strung together with other emojis.

-Right now it just prints the emoji to an output field, and to standard output.
-In the future I plan to make it send emojis to individual X11 or Wayland windows, like a real keyboard.
+In the future I would like to make it send emojis to individual X11 or Wayland windows as key events, like a real keyboard, without the need for drag and drop.

 # Why?
 When I went looking for an emoji keyboard for Linux, the ones I found all had fatal flaws.
 Some required a specific package manager, or a specific desktop environment.
 Some only worked in certain GUI toolkit text fields.
 Some had hundreds of megabytes of dependencies or large bundled downloads.